Women in science: Latin America and the Caribbean

 Latin America has some of the world's highest rates of women studying scientific fields; it also shares with the Caribbean one of the highest proportions of female researchers: 44%.
 Of the 12 countries reporting data for the years 2010–2013, seven have achieved gender parity, or even dominate research: Bolivia (63%), Venezuela (56%), Argentina (53%), Paraguay (52%), Uruguay (49%), Brazil (48%) and Guatemala (45%).
 Costa Rica is on the cusp (43%).
 Chile has the lowest score among countries for which there are recent data (31%).
 The Caribbean paints a similar picture, with Cuba having achieved gender parity (47%) and Trinidad and Tobago on 44%.
 Recent data on women's participation in industrial research are available for those countries with the most developed national innovation systems, with the exception of Brazil and Cuba: Uruguay (47%), Argentina (29%), Colombia and Chile (26%).

 As in most other regions, the great majority of health graduates are women (60–85%).
 Women are also strongly represented in science.
 More than 40% of science graduates are women in each of Argentina, Colombia, Ecuador, El Salvador, Mexico, Panama and Uruguay.
 The Caribbean paints a similar picture, with women graduates in science being on a par with men or dominating this field in Barbados, Cuba, Dominican Republic and Trinidad and Tobago.

 In engineering, women make up over 30% of the graduate population in seven Latin American countries (Argentina, Colombia, Costa Rica, Honduras, Panama and Uruguay) and one Caribbean country, the Dominican Republic.
 There has been a decrease in the number of women engineering graduates in Argentina, Chile and Honduras.

 The participation of women in science has consistently dropped since the turn of the century.
 This trend has been observed in all sectors of the larger economies: Argentina, Brazil, Chile and Colombia.
 Mexico is a notable exception, having recorded a slight increase.
 Some of the decrease may be attributed to women transferring to agricultural sciences in these countries.
 Another negative trend is the drop in female doctoral students and in the labour force.
 Of those countries reporting data, the majority signal a significant drop of 10–20 percentage points in the transition from master's to doctoral graduates.

+A study at UNICAMP (2019–2023) reveals female underrepresentation in publications, particularly in STEM fields and first/last authorship positions.
+While UNICAMP's 42% female participation is comparable to USP's historical average (38.28%), both fall below the Brazilian average (49%), contrasting with higher female representation in science in some Latin American countries (UNESCO).
+Despite gender equity policies, female participation at UNICAMP declined after 2021, potentially due to the pandemic, and Field-Weighted Citation Impact (FWCI) was lower in areas like Social Sciences and Life Sciences, highlighting the need for stronger gender equality policies in science.